Htetaungkyaw71/Sharelink/README.md

 ## Description

-Link-Sharing app.
-Users can create, read, update, delete links, and see previews in the mobile mockup.
-Authentication included.
+Link-Sharing application, where users can seamlessly manage links — creating, reading, updating, and deleting while enjoying mobile previews.
+With integrated authentication, this app ensures a secure and user-friendly link sharing experience.

 ## Getting Started
 ```